youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Questions.md

 * Choose appropriate performance metrics.
 For example, accuracy is not a correct metric to use when classes are imbalanced.
 Instead, use precision, recall, F1 score, and ROC curve.

 ![Alt_text](https://github.com/youssefHosni/Data-Science-Interview-Questions/blob/main/Figures/Oversampling.png)

+### Q18: You are working on a clustering problem, what are different evaluation metrics that can be used, and how to choose between them? ###

+Answer: